Extension of Killing vector fields beyond compact Cauchy horizons: Extension of Killing vector fields

-\begin{proof}[Proof of Theorem \ref{thm: Killing Extension bh}] Recall that we denoted the \emph{stationary} Killing vector field on $M$ by $K$.
-By \cite{ChruscielCosta2008}*{Prop.
-4.1 \& Prop.
-4.3 \& Thm.
-4.11}, $\H_{bh} \subset M$ is a smooth hypersurface and there is a smooth hypersurface $S_0 \subset \H_{bh}$ (codimension $2$ submanifold in $M$), which is transversal to both $K$ and to all generators (lightlike integral curves) in $\H_{bh}$.
-In particular, $K$ is nowhere vanishing on $S_0$.
-Moreover, we have
+We now prove Theorem \ref{thm: Killing Extension bh}, using Theorem \ref{thm: Killing Horizon main}.
+Recall that we denoted the \emph{stationary} Killing vector field on $M$ by $K$.
+By \cite{ChruscielCosta2008}*{Prop.\ 4.1 \& Prop.\ 4.3 \& Thm.\ 4.11}, $\H_{bh} \subset M$ is a smooth hypersurface and there is a smooth hypersurface $S_0 \subset \H_{bh}$ (codimension $2$ submanifold in $M$) which is transversal to both $K$ and to all generators (lightlike integral curves) in $\H_{bh}$.
+Moreover, all integral curves of $K$ along $\H_{bh}$ and all generators of $\H_{bh}$ intersect $S_0$ precisely once.
+In addition, we have this: